vbauer/manet/README.md

   <dd>Engine for screenshot capturing: "phantomjs" or "slimerjs" (default is "slimerjs").
 Specific command will be detected by configuration file (default.json) using engine parameter and OS platform.</dd>

   <dt>--command</dt>
   <dd>Configuration file "default.json" supports specific commands for different platforms (ex: "linux": "xvfb-run -a slimerjs").
 Needed command will be detected in runtime by platform/OS.
-This parameter allows to overide command for executing SlimerJS.
-It allows to use full power of SlimerJS command line options to configure proxy, SSL protocol, etc. More information could be found here: http://docs.slimerjs.org/current/configuration.html <br/><b>IMPORTANT:</b> This parameter overrides "--engine" parameter.</dd>
+This parameter allows to override command for executing SlimerJS.
+It allows using full power of SlimerJS command line options to configure proxy, SSL protocol, etc. More information could be found here: http://docs.slimerjs.org/current/configuration.html <br/><b>IMPORTANT:</b> This parameter overrides "--engine" parameter.</dd>

   <dt>--storage</dt>
   <dd>File storage for cache (default is global temp directory).</dd>